danmbrown/city-of-whispers/Gen.md

 Then, go around the table again and ask two of your Relationship questions.
 As players provide responses, the Magistrate should add to the relationship map, illustrating the connections between the characters.

+## Note Neighborhood Connections
+Finally, every character starts with one neighborhood connection.
+After going through introductions, each character's connection should be obvious -- their abode, base of operations, favored hangout, childhood home -- but if it isn't add a neighborhood to the map now.
+Write down your character's neighborhood connection.